 “EU TREATY PRINCIPLES” These fundamental principles will apply to all contracts that a public body enters into, regardless of whether the full EU procurement rules apply.
 The EU Treaty principles include the following:

 - Free movement and non-discrimination: a duty not to discriminate between individuals or businesses because of the EU Member State from which they come, and not to inhibit the free movement of workers, goods and businesses within the EU.
 This includes accepting products and services from businesses in other Member States if they meet the contracting authority’s legitimate requirements for the contract.

 - Fairness: a duty to ensure that commissioning and procurement processes are fair, and do not unintentionally exclude potential suppliers.

 - Transparency: a duty to ensure that commissioning, procurement and contracting processes are transparent and open.
 This means that any bidder for a contract should be able to see and understand the process that the contracting authority is following.
-For example, when a contracting authority invites tenders from interested bidders, it must make clear what it is evaluating, and how it will evaluate and score bidders’ responses.
+For example, when a contracting authority invites tenders from interested bidders, it must make clear what it is evaluating.
+It must also make clear how it will evaluate and score bidders’ responses.